gvwilson/sensibleadventures/nardica/nardica.md

 straightening up and turning back to her cooking.
 "I guess this was the only way he could keep 'em all safe."

+FIXME: Iffy talks to Honesty
+- messages back and forth showing how people communicate in the jungle
+- Honesty eventually says she has to go
+- Iffy wonders why people always have to go

 Later,
 cross-legged on her bed,
 Iffy set one of the mysterious drones on her mattress and went to work.